Mozilla-Data-Collective/datacollective-python/docs/index.md

 ### Logging configuration

-By default, the library writes logs through the `enable_logging=True` argument passed to the main functions.
+By default, the library does not write logs (`enable_logging=False`).
+To enable logging, pass `enable_logging=True` to the main functions.
-These logs are stored in a `.log` file into the download directory.
+When enabled, logs are stored in a `.log` file in the download directory.
 You can change the log file location by setting the `MDC_LOG_PATH` environment variable to your desired path, either through the `.env` file or by executing on your terminal:

 ```bash
 export MDC_LOG_PATH=/path/to/your/logfile.log
 ```

 ## Basic Usage